Open-Transactions/protocol-docs/docs/OTASCIIArmor.md

 #### Unnecessary Compression

-It is unclear whether compression and subsequent Base64 encoding reduces the size of the string.
-The Base64 encoding has a fixed space overhead of 33% ([Source][Base64]).
+Assuming armoring is used in order to decrease overall message size, it is unclear whether that goal is achieved.
+Base64 encoding has a fixed space overhead of 33% ([Source][Base64]).

-Still, a compressed, Base64-encoded string might take less space than the unprocessed equivalent.
-However, it is possible that this decreases the level of achievable compression of the overall XML document which contains armored sections.
+The compression ratio is at least as good when embedding strings as plain-text and compressing the message in a final step, before encryption.

-Comparative measurements are necessary here.
+Analysis and comparative measurements are necessary here.

 #### Unnecessary Base64